SansGuidon/bookmarks/README.md

 * [Secure Messaging Apps Comparison](https://www.securemessagingapps.com/) - "Government is not the solution to our problem; government is the problem" **See also** [App ratings](https://www.securemessagingapps.com/ratings/)
 * [Privacy Guides](https://www.privacyguides.org/) - Look at the [Providers](https://www.privacyguides.org/providers/) and [Software](https://www.privacyguides.org/software/) sections to find their privacy first recommendations to a variety of services.
 * [European alternatives](https://european-alternatives.eu/) - European alternatives for digital products | find european alternatives for digital service and products, like cloud services and SAAS products.
+* [Random-ize](https://www.random-ize.com/random-website/) - Weird, Odd, Funny and Interesting Websites | Bored with the web?
+Think you've seen it all?
+Surf the web a new way with this random website generator.
+Bounce around thousands of crazy, pointless, funny, intereractive, informative and interesting webistes made by the most odd people online.
+And that says something.

 ## Event discovery
 * [Meetup](https://www.meetup.com) - meet groups of people near you who share your interests